 How Etizolam and Alcohol Works

 Just like other sedatives, it slows down respiratory activity and brain activity, and due to its mechanism of action.
 Medical doctors only prescribe etizolam in cases of insomnia and anxiety.
 In the US, Etizolam is only used in research and classified as a narcotic drug due to its effects.
-It is prevalent only in clinical trials and investigation.
-For the moment, alcohol and etizolam abuse are widespread among teenager, and this won’t be fading away soon.
+It is prevalent only in clinical trials and investigations.
+For the moment, alcohol and etizolam abuse are widespread among teenagers, and this won’t be fading away soon.

 There has been a rise of cases whereby alcohol and Etizolam have been taken together by peers.
-There have reports of overdosing, and that has called for emergency medical therapy rising in these countries.
+There have been reports of overdose, and that has called for emergency medical therapy rising in these countries.
 Just like the use of other benzodiazepines, anyone abusing alcohol and Etizolam requires professional medical treatment immediately.

-- Due to Continued use of etizolam just as alcohol, most of the time may cause harmful/adverse side-effects.
+- Due to the Continued use of etizolam just as alcohol, most of the time may cause harmful/adverse side-effects.
 This is a warning sign of continuous use.
 The Adverse effects of etizolam include: